 Regarding screenwriting, it’s also been said that voiceover narration is a no-no. Well, that depends, too.
 Take the film adaptation of A Christmas Story, one of the funniest and most beloved holiday tales.
 The whole story is voiceover narrated.
 It’s a childhood recollection, and the narrator is the leading character, a young boy, after he’s grown up.
 You’d lose all the jokes if you didn’t have the voiceover in that movie.

-The best advice, I think, is to stick to the basics: develop and hone the plot, characterization, theme, and style.
+The best advice, I think, is to stick to the basics: develop and hone the plot, characters, theme, and style.
 Create the world of your book free of artificial notions that could constrain your story.
-As few more of those are: Your main character has to have a transformation by page 60, or he or she has to be proactive, rather than reactive, whatever that means.
+A few more of those are: Your main character has to have a transformation by page 60, and he or she has to be proactive, rather than reactive, whatever that means.
 (I told you I was a rebel.)

 For example, I learned suspense writing from various novelists who are great at that, like Ira Levin.
 His first novel, A Kiss Before Dying, is one of the most suspenseful novels I’ve ever read.
 Thomas Harris’s The Silence of the Lambs is another nail biter.
 I wouldn’t write the stories that they did, and I have no interest in horror, but I learned writing techniques from them.
 For example, how to end a chapter with a teaser that makes the reader eager to turn the page.
 Or how to have two parallel stories going on—what the bad guys are plotting and what the good guys are doing to catch them—a technique I use in my latest novel.

 Find a good editor.
 Get one who will make your voice shine.
-The two editors I’ve used did a remarkable job of respecting and maintaining my voice, while polishing the prose and improving the writing.
-I knew I’d like one of the editors I had, who told me that when she goes to a restaurant for dinner, she starts copyediting the menu.
+The two editors I’ve used did a remarkable job of respecting and maintaining my voice while polishing the prose and improving the writing.
+I knew I’d like one of the editors I met when she told me that when she goes to a restaurant for dinner, she starts copyediting the menu.